 GeneCards Summary for CYP2A7 Gene

 CYP2A7 (Cytochrome P450 Family 2 Subfamily A Member 7) is a Protein Coding gene.
-Among its related pathways are Metabolism and Cytochrome P450 - arranged by substrate type.
+Among its related pathways are Cytochrome P450 - arranged by substrate type and Metabolism.
 Gene Ontology (GO) annotations related to this gene include iron ion binding and oxidoreductase activity, acting on paired donors, with incorporation or reduction of molecular oxygen.
 An important paralog of this gene is CYP2A6.

 UniProtKB/Swiss-Prot for CYP2A7 Gene

 Cytochromes P450 are a group of heme-thiolate monooxygenases.
 In liver microsomes, this enzyme is involved in an NADPH-dependent electron transport pathway.
 It oxidizes a variety of structurally unrelated compounds, including steroids, fatty acids, and xenobiotics.